kiranhsgithub/xtrade/README.md

 * User shall be able to register
 * User should be able to login
-* User should be able to enter their Name, Email, Phone Number, address, Security Question to support forget password
+* User should be able to post and ad
-* User should be able to post and add
+* User should be able to enter item name, description, amount, Picture
-* He should be able to enter item name, description, amount, Picture
+* User should be able to search items
-* User should be able to search items, View item details
+* View item details
 * User should be able to buy and item

 Scope of improvements